Multibit Classic

 One of the major advantages of MultiBit Classic was its Simplified Payment Verification (SPV) feature.
 This allowed users to interact with the Bitcoin network without having to download the entire blockchain, which was a significant benefit when compared to other wallet solutions available at the time.
 Consequently, MultiBit Classic was widely adopted by both novice and experienced Bitcoin enthusiasts.

-However, the rapid evolution of the cryptocurrency landscape, along with the increasing sophistication of user demands, eventually caught up with MultiBit Classic.
+However, the rapid evolution of the cryptocurrency landscape, along with the increasing sophistication of user demands, eventually caught up.
 In 2016, KeepKey, a hardware wallet manufacturer, acquired the MultiBit project and shifted focus to the development of MultiBit HD, a Hierarchical Deterministic (HD) wallet that aimed to address the limitations of its predecessor.

 Despite the launch of MultiBit HD, the wallet began to face fierce competition from other software and hardware wallets that offered more advanced features and better user experiences.
 As a result, MultiBit Classic started to lose its edge in the market.